MuhammadRukon/MuhammadRukon/README.md

 ## Objective

-A Junior web engineer with an enormous urge to learn about the web and its technologies.
-Highly interested in working and learning under pressure to reach my potential as a software engineer.
+A Frontend focused software engineer with an enormous urge to learn about the web and its latest technologies.
+Highly interested in working and learning under pressure to reach my potential as a Software Engineer.

 ## Present summary

-- 🌱 I’m currently learning Next.js, React native, React Three Fiber and typescript.
+- 🌱 I’m currently learning Next.js, Jest, and typescript.
 - 🤔 I’m currently in my final year of computer science and engineering degree in Daffodil Institute of IT.

 ## Skills